Form 1 – Form 4

-Sport and PE feature very strongly in the academic diet of all our children.
+Sport and PE feature very strongly in the academic life of all our children.
 In the warmer months our outdoor pool is in constant use and over the winter we retire to the warmth of a local indoor pool to keep this vital skill going.
 In Form 3 and 4 children play sports fixtures against local schools on a Tuesday afternoon.
 Tasty match teas always follow when we play at home.